Last Updated on January 31, 2021 by wendigratz

 My daughter Jo has been a mask-making machine.
-She’s made 136 masks so far and donated them to our local United Way who is distributing them to the clinics and organizations that need them.
+She made over 1000 masks and donated them to our local United Way who is distributing them to the clinics and organizations that need them.

 I don’t want to get into a debate here – so please don’t send me an email or comment about how you read these aren’t effective.
-Medical people in my area are asking for them, and I feel like I owe them anything and everything they ask for.
+Medical people in my area are asking for them, and right now I’m going to give them anything and everything they ask for.

 When I mentioned making and donating masks in my most recent newsletter, I was INUNDATED with emails from patients, nurses, mothers of nurses, hospice workers and more telling me how much these masks are needed and appreciated.